BrendaGrondman/CleaningDataCourseProject/README.md

 CodeBook.md

-In R you can use this following comment to read the file HumanActivityRecoqnitionTidy.txt from your working directory.
+In R you can use this following comment to read the file HumanActivityRecoqnitionTidy.txt.txt from your working directory.

-Dataset<-read.table("HumanActivityRecoqnitionTidy.txt", header=TRUE)
+Dataset<-read.table("HumanActivityRecoqnitionTidy.txt.txt", header=TRUE)